duckdb/duckdb-web/docs/data/parquet/overview.md

 ## Installing and Loading the Parquet Extension

 The support for Parquet files is enabled via extension.
 The `parquet` extension is bundled with almost all clients.
-However, if your client does not bundle the `parquet` extension, the extension must be installed and loaded separately.
+However, if your client does not bundle the `parquet` extension, the extension must be installed and loaded separately:

 ```sql
 INSTALL parquet;